bigpandaio/ansible-workshop/workshop/4_Nginx-now-for-content.md

 #### I SEE WHAT U DID THERE...

-We copied or own Nginx site definition using the `copy` module, made sure it was enabled by using the `file` module to symlink the file, then reloaded the Nginx service using the `service` module.
+We copied our own Nginx site definition using the `copy` module, made sure it was enabled by using the `file` module to symlink the file, then reloaded the Nginx service using the `service` module.

 #### But it's all sooooo...
 STATIC